This document describes the configuration of Simple Network Management Protocol (SNMP) and SNMP traps in ACI.

 SNMP TRAPs are sent to the SNMP server (SNMP Destination/Network Management Systems (NMS)) without polling, and the ACI node/APIC sends the SNMP TRAP once the fault/event (defined condition) happens.

-Note: Without Steps 1-3 from the previous section, SNMP TRAPs configuration is not enough.
-Step 2. in SNMP TRAP configuration is related to Monitoring Policies for (Access/Fabric/Tenant).
+Note: Without Steps 1-3 from the previous section, SNMP TRAP configurations are not enough.
+Step 2 in SNMP TRAP configurations are related to Monitoring Policies for (Access/Fabric/Tenant).

-In order to configure SNMP TRAPs in ACI, you need the two stepsin addition to steps 1, 2, and 3 in the previous section.
+To configure SNMP TRAPs in ACI, you must use the two stepsin addition to steps 1, 2, and 3 in the previous section.

-In order to do so, navigate to the APIC web GUI path; Admin > Eternal Data Collectors > Monitoring Destinations > SNMP
+Navigate to the APIC web GUI path; Admin > Eternal Data Collectors > Monitoring Destinations > SNMP.

-Security Name - the SNMP trap destination security name (community name).
-It cannot contain the @ symbol.
+Security Name: The SNMP trap destination security name (community name; and it cannot contain the @ symbol).

 The default is noauth.